 This Week’s Tip Sheet: Simple Ways to Keep Books and Magazines Tidy

-This week we’re working to declutter and organize books and magazines.
+This week, we’re working to declutter and organize books and magazines as part of the 52 Weeks to a Simplified and Organized Home Challenge.

-And as I’ve shared many times, I love everything about them from the smell of the pages to the sound of the paper as you turn the page.
+And as I’ve shared many times, I love everything about them, from the smell of the pages to the sound of the paper as you turn the page.

-Books and magazines aren’t simply part of my job, they’ve also helped to shape my identity and environment.
+Books and magazines aren’t simply part of my job; they’ve also helped to shape my identity and environment.

 Since they’re such a big part of my life, over the years, I’ve learned to set boundaries about what comes in and what goes out to keep them from taking over.